oklas/react-breadcrumbs-dynamic/README.md

 significant.
 The `Dummy` and the `Item` components is exported by library for this case.
 Each function accepts null to reset breadcrumbs items to none if current component is no more needed to represent any breadcrumbs items.

+### constants

+The `through area` name  used by this library is defined in `breadcrumbsThroughArea` variable.

+The prop name which contain bearing key is defined in `breadcrumbsBearingKey`.

+import { breadcrumbsThroughArea } from 'react-breadcrumbs-dynamic'
+import { breadcrumbsBearingKey } from 'react-breadcrumbs-dynamic'

 ## LICENSE